judithbergada/CASPR/docs/pages/installation.md

 isolated environment.
 To install miniconda, please follow the [instuctions](https://conda.io/docs/user-guide/install/index.html).

-Once Miniconda is installed, you can obtain all the packages from a single command like this:
+Once Miniconda is installed, you can obtain the required packages with a single command like this:

 ```bash
 conda env create -n caspr -f environment.yml
 ```

-This option is recommended because it will install the software defined in the `environement.yml` file, ensuring that the pipeline works smoothly.
+This option is recommended because it will install all the tools defined in the `environement.yml` file, ensuring that CASPR works smoothly.

 Alternatively, you can also run: